Introduction

 Contractor

-- It’s likely that taxation should take place at the time of exercise (at a 10% tax rate), and that no tax would apply at the time of sale of the shares, at least currently.
+It’s likely that taxation should take place at the time of exercise, and that no tax would apply at the time of sale of the shares.

 This could change since Lebanon is in the midst of a financial crisis, and the government could for instance try to tax gains made upon sale of foreign assets (such as shares) at some point.